-University of Hell Press promotes artists who are creating irreverent and thought-provoking works in quiet corners of their worlds.
-Specializing in intimate literary arts that communicate the human experience with raw views into the everyday condition, University of Hell Press aligns with like-minded individuals who are making their mark through unique vision and simple, yet heightened, language.
+University of Hell promotes artists who are creating irreverent and thought-provoking works in quiet corners of their worlds.
+Specializing in intimate literary arts that communicate the human experience with raw views into the everyday condition, University of Hell aligns with like-minded individuals who are making their mark through unique vision and simple, yet heightened, language.

 History

 Launched by Greg Gerding, the press had its beginnings, quite literally, in Hell.
 In 1994, a weekly series – Poetry in Hell – began in a Washington, D.C., bar called Hell.
-For several years, the series showcased writing, music, and performance art.
+For several years, every Sunday night, the series showcased writing, music, and performance art.
 The spirit of Hell then moved to San Diego, California, in 1996 and quickly became a major fixture in the poetry scene.
 A weekly prose column written by Gerding called University of Hell was published by The Weekly San Diego from 1999 to 2000.

 In 2005, Gerding conceived University of Hell Press as a self-publishing brand and launched his first title The Burning Album of Lame.
 Four more self-published titles followed: Venue Voyeurisms (2007), Loser Makes Good (2008), Piss Artist (2010), and The Idiot Parade (2011).